 Think of harmful conspiracy with visible real-world effects -- the concept of ‘fake news’, or the especially disturbing theory that Emma Gonzalez, the Florida student who spoke out following the Parkland school shootings, is a hired ‘crisis actor’ -- and they all share one thing in common.
 They serve the purpose of bending thinking towards a specific political leaning or ideology; if theorists can spin a narrative in order to reinforce a belief they hold about the world, it validates these beliefs.
 Where people don’t see their beliefs represented in the mainstream, they craft their own outlets instead, and accuse the mainstream of having a corrupt agenda.

 Though casual speculation about Taylor Swift’s supposed long-term relationship with Karlie Kloss, for instance, is a theory that’s unlikely to cause tangible damage, it also comes from a similar place.
 By conducting a narrative in which one of the world’s biggest stars might be LGBTQ, queer representation appears where there was very little.
-And while most rational people realise that the ‘fake news’ movement sweeping the world is a dangerous threat, or that bizarre speculation around 9/11 is deeply concerning, imagined scandals involving our favourite celebs are considered fully up for grabs.
+And while most rational people realize that the ‘fake news’ movement sweeping the world is a dangerous threat, or that bizarre speculation around 9/11 is deeply concerning, imagined scandals involving our favorite celebs are considered fully up for grabs.

 While it is true that most celebrity conspiracy theories are relatively harmless -- Justin Bieber, for instance, probably isn’t worried by the idea that some people think he’s a shape-shifting reptile -- there is clearly a line.
 The conspiracy that JonBenét Ramsey (a child beauty queen who was brutally murdered in 1996) was never killed and in fact grew up to become Katy Perry is one theory in poor taste.
 And in the case of ‘Larry shippers’ -- who believe that One Direction members Louis Tomlinson and Harry Styles are in a gay relationship -- their constant search for evidence did have real-world repercussions.
 "When [the conspiracy] first came around I was with [girlfriend] Eleanor, [Calder] and it actually felt a little bit disrespectful,” Louis told The Sun.
 “I’m so protective over things like that, about the people I love.
 So it created this atmosphere between the two of us where everyone was looking into everything we did,” he said of his friendship with Styles.